 Coffee Table Book: I don’t have The Southern Rustic Cabin…yet, but it’s definitely on my wish list.
 In its pages, author and photographer Emily Followill shares her love of the South and all things beautiful.
 Complemented by a peak into the history of 13 amazing cabin-style homes, Emily’s stunning photographs make anyone want to live in a cabin of their own.

 And besides being an amazing photographer, Emily is an amazing person through and through.
 We know because she’s one of Britt’s dear friends from high school.
 So take a look for yourself and buy one for one of your dear friends…or treat yourself.
 Go ahead, do it…you deserve it.
 (By the way, I’ll be doing a review of this gorgeous coffee table book sometime the first of the year, but I didn’t want to miss out on sharing it with you before all of these full-octane gift-buying days are over.
 So stay tuned for that.)

-Alright, there you have it…the RYG Christmas Gift List for 2015.
+Alright, there you have it…this year’s RYG Christmas Gift List.
 I hope you found something you liked.
 But, again…if you didn’t, check out last year’s post.
 Perhaps you’ll find something there.